mumoshu/variant2/README.md

 - [Generating Shims](#generating-shims) to make your Variant command look native
 - [Concurrency](#concurrency) section to make `kubectl` and `helm` concurrent so that the installation time becomes minimal
+- [Log Collection](#log-collection) to filter and forward log of commands and the arguments passed to them along with their outputs

 # Features